 In the intervening years, these numbers have undergone a radical shift: Today’s global population is nearly 7.8 billion, of whom a full 4.5 billion now regularly use the internet.
 English is easily the most common language in the online world, dominating webpages and social media alike.
 90% of humanity now lives on more than $2 a day, and most of us have significant amounts of disposable income.Our present age of growth and prosperity has no parallel in human history.
 Perhaps not coincidentally, it also comes at a time of equally impressive technological achievement.
 In the second half of the 20th century, our global civilization shifted gears and entered the fast lane of progress – a continuing acceleration that has major implications for our lifestyles, and for the business world.

 This period of abundance lays out an entirely different playing field, opening up extraordinary new markets to industry leaders and their upstart competitors alike.
-Here we begin an extended series of reports on the current and near-future trends that are reshaping our shared online space.
+Our digital marketing agency in Thailand is set to deliver an extended series of reports on the current and near-future trends that are reshaping our shared online space.

-Our research is based heavily on the most current and comprehensive library of digital data available.
-In February 2020, Hootsuite, together with We Are Social, published their latest findings on people’s digital habits in nearly every country of the world.
+Our research is based heavily on the most current and comprehensive library of digital data available regarding marketing in 2020.
+In February, Hootsuite, together with We Are Social, published their latest findings on people’s digital habits in nearly every country of the world.

 Their presentations, spread out across 247 pages of global analysis, and a separate 92-page report of Thailand-specific content, are as richly informative as they are lengthy.
 This treasure trove of facts and statistics, together with our own analysis, provides a sound framework for marketing strategy in the months and years ahead.